 - A. The television camera used for the inspection shall be one specifically designed and constructed for such closed-circuit sewer pipe inspection.
 Lighting for the camera shall be suitable to allow a clear picture of the entire periphery of the pipe.
 The camera shall be operative in 100% humidity conditions.
-The camera shall televise and transmit the image in color and shall have pan and tilt capabilities. - B. The propulsion system shall be either a tractor, skid and winch arrangement, or with special approval from the Owner, a float. - C. The recording system shall be digital with capability for annotating and narrating the video image, and for producing digital photographs of the television picture.
+The camera shall televise and transmit the image in color and shall have pan and tilt capabilities. - B. The propulsion system for large diameter pipes shall be either a transporter, skid and winch arrangement, or with special approval from the Owner, a floatation device as recommended by the equipment manufacturer. - C. The recording system shall be Digital utilizing high end industrial grade computer system with a shuttle cartridge, both with the capability for annotating and narrating the video image, and fro producing digital photographs (JPEG format) or MPEG snipets of the video image.